 Banking in a foreign country can often seem like the crooked sticks in my featured image above.
 It does not always make sense.
 Thankfully somehow everything manages to come out straight in the end and you get your money for the most part.
 Since my write up on Helpful Tips and Issues With ATM Use at Belize Banks was of major interest to my readers, I decided it was time for more Belize banking information.
 For starters, detailed ATM fees for both banks here and abroad.
-To finish, I will include a few pictures of some not so helpful messages you may encounter at the bank machine and sending good thoughts we all get the “happy ending” one 😀
+To finish, I will include a few pictures of some not so helpful messages you may encounter at the bank machine and send good thoughts we all get the “happy ending” one 😀

 Belize Banks ATM Convenience Fees

 Some ATM operators apply a surcharge (or convenience fee) to use their banking machine if you do not have an account with their financial institution.
 The banking machine notifies you when they apply a convenience fee.
 The notice will appear on the screen before you complete your transaction, giving you the choice to proceed or not.
 This convenience fee is not a fee from your bank, but rather from the bank that provides the terminal.
-(All fees listed below are in Belize currency – unless otherwise stated.)
+(All fees listed below are in– unless otherwise stated.)

 Belize Bank: ATM fee $3.50 +1% of the amount withdrawn.
 ATMs accept all cards bearing the VISA, MasterCard, Plus, and Cirrus logos.
-Maximum withdrawal limit per day, $500.
+The maximum withdrawal limit per day, $500.
 Locations: Barrier Reef Drive main branch, just look for the big Belize Bank sign in the sky on the left-hand side of Barrier Reef Drive and you will find the main branch.
 This bank still occasionally experiences chip issues more so at the main branch ATM than the independent bank machines.

 Heritage Bank: ATM fee $3.00.
 Withdrawals can be done using any Heritage, Credit Union, Belizean bank debit cards or ZITRO prepaid cards.
 Currently, no foreign card withdrawals can be done at this bank.